Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-5-B2C/README.md

 1. Open the solution in Visual Studio.
 1. Open the `appsettings.json` file.
 1. Find the assignment for `Instance` and replace the value with your tenant name.
 For example, `https://fabrikam.b2clogin.com`
 1. Find the assignment for `Domain` and replace the value with your Azure AD B2C domain name.
+For example, `https://fabrikam.onmicrosoft.com`
 1. Find the assignment for `ClientID` and replace the value with the Application ID from Step 4.
-1. Find the assignment for `SignUpSignInPolicyId` and replace with the names of the policy you created in Step 3.
+1. Find the assignment for `SignUpSignInPolicyId` and replace with the name of the `Sign up and sign in` policy you created in Step 3.

 ```json
 {